firestoned/firestone/README.md

 ## Quick Start

-You can use pip or poetry to run and use ``firestone``.
-We suggest using pip if you wish to install `firestone`` machine-wode, else, for local use, use poetry.
+You can use pip or poetry to install and run ``firestone``.
+We suggest using pip if you wish to install `firestone`` machine-wide, else, for local use, use poetry.

 ### pip